 Also, do not give them honey, especially if they are younger than 1 year of age.

 When natural remedies are not helping to treat the sore throat, there are several over-the-counter- treatment options.

 Acetaminophen can be an effective medication and you can also give it to your child.

 Other OTC medications are lozenges or numbing sprays can help to provide relief.

 Another potential sore throat soothing agents are eucalyptus, which you can find in natural throat lozenges and cough syrups.

-Most doctors recommend calling a docotr only in case of severe sore throat, like sore throat with fever, or when your swollen tonsils block the throat.
+Most doctors recommend calling a doctor only in case of severe sore throat, like a sore throat with fever, or when your swollen tonsils block the throat.
+They recommend pain relievers in severe cases.
 Try out some natural sore throat remedies that can help you feel better and save your trip to the doctor’s office.
 However, make sure to drink plenty of fluids and enough rest.